suren-m/cw/labs/02_kubernetes/02_pods.md

 > Remember `logs` and `exec` commands from docker labs?

-1. Get 'web2' pod logs (just use the same pod that was pinged in previous exercise)
+1. Get logs of nginx container in 'web1' pod (just use the same pod that was pinged in previous exercise)

     ```bash
-    kubectl logs web2 -n <your-namespace>
+    kubectl logs web1 -n <your-namespace>
     ```

     > Bonus: See `kubectl logs -h` for more options such as `--follow`

-2. Run list all the files within container nginx running on 'web2' pod
+2. List the directories within of nginx container nginx in 'web1' pod

     ```
-    kubectl exec web2 -n <your-namespace> -- ls
+    kubectl exec web1 -n <your-namespace> -- ls
     ```
 ---